vicenteherrera/kubernetes_tutorial/doc/02_setup_az_sp.md

 ## 2. Set Up Azure

+This procedure should be done only once, even if you delete the cluster and destroy the infrastructure resources.

 ### Create and Azure account

 Browse the Azure portal website and create a new account: